sniped-fr/Crused-Autocatcher/README.md

-# Crused Autocatcher
+# Crused Pokémon Autocatcher

-High paced Deno based Discord Poketwo autocatcher
+A free high end Discord Pokétwo autocatcher

 ---

 ## Prerequisites

-Before setting up **Crused Autocatcher**, make sure you have the following installed:
+Before setting up **Crused**, make sure you have the following installed:

-- **Deno**: The Deno runtime is required to run the project.
+- **Node.js**: The Node runtime is required to run the project.
-  - Follow the installation guide on the official Deno website: [Deno Installation Guide](https://deno.land/#installation)
+  - Follow the installation guide on the official Node.js website: [Node Installation Guide](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)

 ---